ajitbehera3565/new-project/README.md

-# new-project happy friendsship day to all of my friends
+# new-project happy friendsship day to all of dear friend hello